-- Gel extract PCR product, using a Qiagen MinElute gel extraction kit (Qiagen 28604). - Setup vacuum manifold (Qiagen 19413) with MinElute column and manifold adapters (Qiagen 19407). - Cut out the 120 bp band from the 99 $\mu$ l lane. - Place in a 15 ml pre-weighed conical tube. - \\\\Re-weigh the conical. - Calculate the necessary volumes for isopropanol (same as gel volume), and Buffer QG (six times gel volume), as described in kit instructions. - Add 6 gel volumes Buffer QG to the samples. - Place at 50°C for 15 minutes.
-Vortex occasionally. - Add 1 gel volume isopropanol; mix by tilting a few times. - Transfer to MinElute column, 700 $\mu$ l at a time.
-Apply vacuum. - \Wash with 500 $\mu$ l Buffer QG.
-Apply vacuum. - Wash with 750 $\mu$ I Buffer PE (apply Buffer PE to the column's lip to rinse away Buffer QG).
-Apply vacuum. - Wash with 750 $\mu$ l Buffer PE a second time.
-Apply vacuum. - Place in collection tube, and spin 1 minute "empty" in a tabletop centrifuge - Transfer columns to nuclease-free microfuge tubes. - Add 12 $\mu$ l H2O (nuclease-free). - Let sit 1 to 2 minutes. - Spin 1 minute.

-Quantify sample via spectrophotometry (yield should be ~10-50 ng/ $\mu$ l).
+- Gel extract PCR product, using a Qiagen MinElute gel extraction kit (Qiagen 28604), or another gel extraction kit. - Setup vacuum manifold (Qiagen 19413) with MinElute column and manifold adapters (Qiagen 19407). - Cut out the 120 bp band from the 99 μ l lane. - Place in a 15 ml pre-weighed conical tube. - Re-weigh the conical. - Calculate the necessary volumes for isopropanol (same as gel volume), and Buffer QG (six times gel volume), as described in kit instructions. - Add 6 gel volumes Buffer QG to the samples. - Place at 50°C for 15 minutes.
+Vortex occasionally. - Add 1 gel volume isopropanol; mix by tilting a few times. - Transfer to MinElute column, 700 μ l at a time.
+Apply vacuum. - Wash with 500 μ l Buffer QG.
+Apply vacuum. - Wash with 750 μ I Buffer PE (apply Buffer PE to the column's lip to rinse away Buffer QG).
+Apply vacuum. - Wash with 750 μ I Buffer PE a second time.
+Apply vacuum. - Place in collection tube, and spin 1 minute "empty" in a tabletop centrifuge - Transfer columns to nuclease-free microfuge tubes. - Add 12 μ l H2O (nuclease-free). - Let sit 1 to 2 minutes. - Spin 1 minute. - Quantify sample via spectrophotometry (yield should be ~10-50 ng/ μ l).
 Don't be alarmed by low readings.
-The product is so short that 30 ng of template has higher molar concentration than 1 $\mu$ g of a typical plasmid.
+The product is so short that 30 ng of template has higher molar concentration than 1 μ g of a typical plasmid.

-IIIb) Plasmid based method to generate gRNA
+IIIb) Plasmid-based method to generate gRNA

-This method is based closely on protocols described in Hwang et al .
-This plasmid-based method is more laborious than the cloning-free method, but is preferred by some labs.
+This method is based closely on protocols described in Hwang et al 14.
+This plasmid-based method is more laborious than the cloning-free method, but creates an archivable plasmid.
 Both the plasmid-based and cloning free methods can be used to generate high quality gRNA.